Efficient Approximation Schemes for Stochastic Probing and Selection-Stopping Problems: EPTAS for .

 We consider a feasibility formulation of the \Santa problem.
-Instances of this setting consist of the following ingredients: \begin{itemize} \item We are given a set of $m$ unrelated machines.
-Each machine $i$ is associated with a $D$-dimensional vector $\mathbf{L}_i \in \reals^D_+$ that specifies a lower bound on the load vector of this machine, as well as an upper bound of $k_i$ on the number of jobs it can be assigned.
+Instances of this problem consist of the following ingredients: \begin{itemize} \item We are given a set of $m$ unrelated machines.
+Each machine $i$ is associated with an upper bound of $k_i$ on the number of jobs it can be assigned and a $D$-dimensional vector $L_i \in \reals^D_+$ that specifies a lower bound on the load vector of this machine.

 \item We have a collection of $n$ jobs, each of which can be assigned to at most one machine.
-When job $j$ is assigned to machine $i$, we incur a $D$-dimensional load, specified by the vector $\ell_{ij} \in \reals^D_+$. \end{itemize} With respect to such instances, a job-to-machine assignment is defined as a function that decides for each job to which machine it is assigned.
+When job $j$ is assigned to machine $i$, we incur a $D$-dimensional load, specified by the vector $\ell_{ij} \in \reals^D_+$. \end{itemize} With respect to such instances, a job-to-machine assignment is defined as a function that decides for each job which machine it is assigned to.
 By slightly expanding the conventional term, an assignment is allowed to leave out any given job.
-We say that an assignment is feasible when each machine $i$ is assigned at most $k_i$ jobs, accumulating an overall load of at least $\mathbf{L}_i$.
-Our objective is to compute a feasible assignment, or to report that the instance in question is infeasible.
+We say that an assignment is \emph{feasible} when each machine $i$ is assigned at most $k_i$ jobs, accumulating an overall load of at least $L_i$.
+Our objective is to compute a feasible assignment, or to report that the given instance is infeasible.

-\textbf{Integer programming formulation.} Moving forward, it will be instructive to express this problem via the integer program~\eqref{eqn:IP_scheduling}, whose specifics are described below.
-For simplicity of notation, we assume without loss of generality that the lower bound $\mathbf{L}_i$ on the load of each machine $i$ is a 0/1-vector; this assumption can easily be enforced by scaling.
-As such, ${\cal A}_i$ will stand for the subset of dimensions where $\mathbf{L}_i$ is \emph{active}, i.e., ${\cal A}_i = \{ d \in [D] : L_{id} = 1 \}$.
+\paragraph{Integer programming formulation.} Moving forward, it will be instructive to express this problem via the integer program~\eqref{eqn:IP_scheduling}, whose specifics are described below.
+For simplicity, we assume without loss of generality that the lower bound $L_i$ on the load of each machine $i$ is a binary vector; this assumption can easily be enforced by scaling.
+As such, ${\cal A}_i$ will stand for the subset of dimensions where $L_i$ is \emph{active}, i.e., ${\cal A}_i = \{ d \in [D] : L_{id} = 1 \}$.
+We also assume that $\ell_{ijd} \in [0,1]$ for all combinations of jobs, machines, and dimensions, as any $\ell_{ijd} > 1$ can clearly be truncated at $1$.

 In this formulation, the binary variable $x_{ij}$ indicates whether job $j$ is assigned to machine $i$.
 Constraints~(I) and~(II) restrict the decision variables to take binary values, assigning each job to at most one machine.
 Constraint~(III) ensures that each machine $i$ is assigned at most $k_i$ jobs, and constraint~(IV) guarantees that the load on this machine along any active dimension $d$ is at least~$1$.